luxury-format/microwave/README.md

 #### Social Icons
 I've only got a few of these right now - but edit your config.json with your username for each respective site and you'll get an icon.
 If you would like more adding to the theme, raise an issue in this repo and I'll get to it!

+#### Optional Settings

+#### Last.fm
+You can request an API key from me if you want to use this integration.
+Drop the key into your `config.json` along with your last.fm username and you'll start to see your most recently scrobbled track on the homepage.

+#### Post Content
+You can toggle on/off the ability to show Categories on your posts, Categories in your sidebar, the amount of time it'll take to read your posts, Archive years in your sidebar, truncation of posts in your main feed.
+All of these are again options in your `config.json`.

+#### Marquee
+We've got an old-school marquee here!
+You can drop a bit of something in `marqueeContent` in your `config.json` - HTML is supported - and toggle on the marquee.

+#### Categories
+Sometimes you don't want some categories of posts to show full size images on your main feed, or on the photos page.
+There are two lists in the `config.json` that you can populate to do just this.
+Wrap your categories in double quotes and separate with commas.